 Living with a garage door that won’t close reliably isn’t just frustrating, it’s a security risk.
 If you’ve tried these troubleshooting steps and your sensors still act up every time the marine layer rolls in, we can help.

 Our team at John’s Garage Door has been solving coastal fog sensor problems throughout San Diego for years.
 We’ll diagnose the exact cause of your malfunction, recommend the most effective solution for your specific location, and get your door working reliably again.
-Get A Quote, and let’s solve this fog problem once and for all.

 John Josef – 15 Years of Garage Door Expertise – John’s Garage Door Services, Locally Owned and Operated.
 We provide top-quality garage door repair, installation, and maintenance with a strong commitment to honest, reliable customer service.